-Today I received an email today from some group calling itself GAIC, which apparently stands for the Global Anglican Integrity Commission.
+Today I received an email today from the GAIC, which stands for the Global Anglican Integrity Commission.

 Dear Anglican clergy,

-Here is the 2016 encouragement to all Anglican clergy.
+Here is the 2019 encouragement to all Anglican clergy.
 Sorry it has taken so long to send out this year’s email.
 We have been so snowed under here of late with many cases on our desk.